 The version of the VITAL packages depends on the VHDL standard.
 VITAL 1995 packages are used with the VHDL 1987 standard, while VITAL 2000 packages are used with other standards.
-This choice is based on the requirements of VITAL: VITAL 1995 requires the models follow the VHDL 1987 standard, while VITAL 2000 requires the models follow the VHDL 1987 standard, while VITAL 2000 requires the models follow the VHDL 1987 standard.
+This choice is based on the requirements of VITAL: VITAL 1995 requires the models follow the VHDL 1987 standard, while VITAL 2000 requires the models follow VHDL 1993.